-Environmental and socio-economic importance make considered both lagoons as sensitive harvesting areas by public authorities.
-Consequently, a fortnightly frequency (every 15 days) was applied by INRH to microbiological monitoring until December 2011, even though national food regulation set a monthly frequency (Cherkaoui et al., 2010).
-As part of the monitoring strategy revision, we updated frequencies based on results geometric mean obtained from 2009 to 2011, assigning a monthly frequency to microbiological monitoring of these lagoons (khbaya, 2011).
-Categorized B, Oualidia lagoon has a geometric result means obtained in 2019 for two sampling points of 67.3 and 95.1 with no exceeding of legislation limit of 4600 MPN E. coli / 100 g FIL during the last three years.
+Environmental and socio-economic importance make both lagoons considered sensitive harvesting areas by public authorities.
+Consequently, a fortnightly frequency (every 15 days) was applied by the INRH to microbiological monitoring until December 2011, even though national food regulations set a monthly frequency (Cherkaoui et al., 2010).
+As part of the monitoring strategy revision, we updated frequencies based on geometric mean results obtained from 2009 to 2011, assigning a monthly frequency to microbiological monitoring of these lagoons (Khbaya, 2011).
+Categorized B, Oualidia lagoon has geometric means results obtained in 2019 for two sampling points of 67.3 and 95.1 with no exceeding the legislation limit of 4600 MPN E. coli/100 g FIL during the last three years.
 Therefore, a bimonthly frequency could be applied during 2020 to monitor this harvesting area.
-This is also the case of the Sidi Moussa lagoon, which is classified as C and has a geometric means of 800.3 and 936.1 for two sampling points.
+This is also the case of the Sidi Moussa lagoon, which is classified as C and has a geometric mean of 800.3 and 936.1 for two sampling points.
 So, the frequency that has been applied during 2020 to this area is bimonthly.
 Using this statistical approach to microbiological monitoring in other areas will lead to applying a bimonthly frequency to at least 2 by 4 other shellfish harvesting areas monitored in the LSSMM-Oualidia (results not shown).
-Indeed, areas called Cap Beddouza and Oum Tyour - Chouika, classified A, show a geometric means of 12.0 and 12.6, respectively, with no alert recorded during the last three years.
-Applying this statistical approach could contribute to good optimization of the monitoring program management by the INRH.
+Indeed, areas called Cap Beddouza and Oum Tyour-Chouika, classified A, show a geometric mean of 12.0 and 12.6, respectively, with no alert recorded during the last three years.
+Applying this statistical approach could contribute to good optimization of monitoring program management by the INRH.

-The evolution of microbiological quality of a classified area for a given shellfish group is based on trend analysis.
-This analysis takes into account the data acquired over ten years, and it is based on the non-parametric test of Mann Kendall (Meteigner, 2017; Piquet, 2018).
-Monitoring data obtained from the various points sampling in the area over the last ten years are aggregated before treatment.
+The evolution of the microbiological quality of a classified area for a given shellfish group is based on trend analysis.
+This analysis takes into account the data acquired over ten years and is based on the non-parametric MK test.
+Monitoring data obtained from the various sampling points in the area over the last ten years is aggregated before treatment.
 This choice makes it possible to avoid the influence of a brief modification due, for example, to particular climatic circumstances.
-Trend analysis of sanitary monitoring results for the two lagoons by the Mann Kendall test does not make it possible to detect a significant trend for the two harvesting areas (results not shown).
+Trend analysis of sanitary monitoring results for the two lagoons by the MK test does not make it possible to detect a significant trend for the two harvesting areas (results not shown).
 This can signify the development in each of these two areas of comparable levels of microbiological contamination from year to year.

-Since 2006, sanitary monitoring has always been stopped for the Sidi Moussa lagoon.
-However, over the last three years, the Oualidia lagoon continues to benefit from sanitary state B, which allows it to preserve the oyster farming activity.
-This is evidenced by the fact that less than 20% of the results are between 700 and 4600 MPN E. coli / 100 g FIL and that the maximum values hardly exceed 2400 MPN E. coli / 100 g FIL.
+Since 2006, sanitary monitoring has always been halted for the Sidi Moussa lagoon.
+However, over the last three years, the Oualidia lagoon has continued to benefit from sanitary state B, which allows it to preserve oyster farming activity.
+This is evidenced by the fact that less than 20% of the results are between 700 and 4600 MPN E. coli/100 g FIL, and the maximum values hardly exceed 2400 MPN E. coli/100 g FIL.
+In addition to its historical significance, the site's continuing operation is crucial since it is the only operational oyster-growing location in the region and because, as of the most recent census, it produced nearly one-fifth (18%) of all oysters produced in the country.
+Therefore, maintaining and enhancing the Oualidia lagoon's water quality is a major challenge that many local stakeholders share, especially in light of the potential financial and health consequences associated with degradation.
+As an imperative action, the city of Oualidia has had, since 2012, a municipal wastewater collection network with domestic connections as well as an out-of-city WWTP.